compdemocracy/polis/INSTALL.md

     $ npm install

-If you are running polisServer on external server then set the IP or domain on the `POLIS_SERVER_DOMAIN` environment varible on `.env_dev` file.
+If you are running polisServer locally, be sure to set the `SERVICE_URL` environment varible in the `.env_dev` file.

 Run polisClientAdmin: